 Christopher Bennett, MD, MA

-Christopher Bennett, M.D., M.A. is a clinical fellow at Harvard Medical School and Emergency Medicine resident physician at Massachusetts General Hospital and Brigham and Women’s Hospital.
 Christopher served on the 2018-2019 Board of Directors for the Society for Academic Emergency Medicine.
-He currently serves on the Massachusetts Medical Society's Committee on Publications which directs the publication and distribution of the New England Journal of Medicine and other publications of the Society.
-His interests are in medical education, workforce diversity and academic publishing.
+He also served on the Massachusetts Medical Society's 2019-2020 Committee on Publications which directs the publication and distribution of the New England Journal of Medicine.